 The author of this paper is Manley’s only son, Bruce Floyd Mitton aka.
-“Bruce the Great” and from whom some of the original family history was passed down from his father Manley,his father Urville and his father Edmund who wrote it down in 1906 and confirmed by subsequent genealogists.
+“Bruce the Great” and from whom some of the original family history was passed down from his father Manley, from his father Urville and his father Edmund who wrote it down in 1906 and documented by subsequent genealogists.

 Note: the stamp has the profile of King Edward Vlll that confirms that unique date.
 Edward had abdicated in 1936.
 The author believes Manley’s visit was in 1937 as he also had a homemade movie of the young princesses, Elizabeth and Margarete arriving by car at a castle.